-Madison County in Illinois has seen more asbestos-related cases than anywhere in the state and Illinois mesothelioma lawyers there set the record for the biggest award for a plaintiff.
-Most of the lawsuits never go to court—the lawsuits are more often settled out of court—but in 2003 a plaintiff won a $250 million verdict, the largest asbestos verdict for a single plaintiff in history.
+- Madison County, Illinois, has seen more asbestos-related cases than anywhere in the state.
+Illinois mesothelioma lawyers there set the record for the most significant award for a plaintiff.
+Most asbestos lawsuits never go to court.
+Lawsuits are often settled out of court, but in 2003, a plaintiff won a $250 million verdict, the largest asbestos verdict for a single plaintiff in history.

 - A jury in Cook County recently found in favor of a woman with asbestos-related lung cancer.
 She worked with asbestos materials on the job for Qualitex Co.
 The jury awarded Cynthia Cowger $23 million.